-Well, on that note, Sue has said, is really amazing.
-So first comment, and very revealing.
-She says, How do you work around compensations due to foot pathologies, such as fuse, joins, banyans, and so on?
-Someone else pepper is added to that planners as well.
+Well, on that note, Sue has said, it's really amazing, is her first comment, and very revealing.
+She says, how do you work around compensations due to foot pathologies, such as fused joints, bunions, and so on?
+And someone else, Pip has added to that, pes planus as well.

-So what we do is we work with First of all, what, what, what is available?
-So say, for example, you know, I might want to know, with that foot mentioned that, you know, last, is there a way that that foot could actually be a bit more dynamic?
+So what we do is we work with, first of all, what is available?
+So say, for example, you know, I might want to know, with that foot mentioned last, is there a way that that foot could actually be a bit more dynamic?
 Have we actually investigated that because mostly that hasn't been investigated?
-I mean, the number of people who come to me who've really never sensed the soles of their feet before, and then stand up from say, listening foot and go, Ah, I thought I was standing on my feet, but I guess I wasn't because I now I can feel my feet.
-So the first thing I would look at is what sensory connections have not been explored.
-And then we look at what is available in, you know, in the the system.
-So for example, I had a young ballet dancer who had because of the surgery, a restriction in her ankle dorsiflexion, which makes a play quite difficult.
+I mean, the number of people who come to me who've really never sensed the soles of their feet before, and then stand up from say, listening foot and go, ah, I thought I was standing on my feet, but I guess I wasn't because now I can feel my feet.
+So the first thing I would look at is, what sensory connections have not been explored.
+And then we look at what is available in the system.
+So for example, I had a young ballet dancer who had, because of the surgery, a restriction in her ankle dorsiflexion, which makes a plie quite difficult.
 But she was developing knee pain.
-And when I looked at the play, I realised that she was actually overcooking posterior pelvic tilt.
+And when I looked at the plie, I realised that she was actually overcooking posterior pelvic tilt.
 So she'd been very much given the message of being here.
-Yeah, sorry, spinning around here.
+Yeah, sorry, I'm spinning around here.
 So she was she wasn't just in a neutral position, she was heavily in posterior tilt.
-So of course, if you're going to try it and then play, then you taken away the hip availability, the hips don't flex, if you're in heavy posterior tilt.
+So of course, if you're going to try it and then plie, then you've taken away the hip availability, the hips don't flex, if you're in heavy posterior tilt.
 So actually, the effect of the ankle limitation was far greater, and she was trying to take it up in the knee, because she's effectively locked down above and below the knee.
 So by actually helping her to find that we don't have to be here, we can actually just be in neutral.
 Now that I'm in neutral, my hips can bend, which means I minimise the effect.

 Alright, okay, I know, this is not for my benefit, definitely.
-But I'm sure there'll be somebody in the audience who doesn't know what a PA is no expect it will be Robin but so so, you know, when you get a ballet dancer is that very wide turned out, dropping at the centre of gravity, you know, when they're going up and down, and that very, very externally rotated position that you'd see in ballet.
+But I'm sure there'll be somebody in the audience who doesn't know what a plie is, and I expect it will be Robin but.

+So, the plie when you look at a ballet dancer is that very wide turned out dropping at the centre of gravity, you know, when they're going up and down, and that very, very externally rotated position that you'd see in ballet.

 Okay.

 There we go.

-Most of us will be thinking why would you do that your body but for for the viewers, I wasn't going to do this again until the end of the show.
-But Barbara says, just this problem has been plaguing this 71 year old body huge improvement.
+Most of us will be thinking, why would you do that your body but, I wasn't going to do this again until the end of the show.
+But Barbara says, just this problem has been plaguing this 71-year-old body huge improvement.
 And please would I share the book again?
-So the book is called the power and the grace funnily enough, it's by Joe alvinston, and hang on because there's some more about that to come later in the show.
-But it is a it's a bloody good book for reasons I was playing late.
-Thank you and I don't plug people's courses or merchandise for no reason.
-I really don't so but we'll come back to that.
-You shortfall isn't there which Sandy has brought up because Sandy so she was taught this, the fundamentals of movement many years ago when learning clinical Pilates, and more recently when studying aim with Gary Ward and what's your aim is that right, okay, and that's even motion, of course.
-But she says sadly, she wasn't taught it as an osteopathy student.
-And I suspect the same will apply for chiropractic viewers here that you know, we just don't get to cover, you can't cover everything in training, Simon says isn't the idea of what you've been talking about inviting someone to do something rather than directing so that you don't raise prejudged expectations, the body needs to unlearn learned habits,
+So the book is called The Power And The Grace, funnily enough, it's by Joanne Elphinston and hang on because there's some more about that to come later in the show.
+But it's a bloody good book for reasons I will explain later.

+Thank you.

+I don't plug people's courses or merchandise for no reason.
+I really don't, so but we'll come back to that.